 Delegate Wm.
-M. Coffin, of Ohio: Commander, I desire to move as a substitute motion that the matter be referred to the incoming Council-in-Chief with this limitation, that they arrange it in a way that will not change the per capita tax.
-They can cut down the size of the paper, or try coupons, if they like.
+M. Cossin, of Ohio: Commander, I desire to move as a substitute motion that the it in a way that will not change the cut down the size of the paper, or try coupons, if they like.
 I offer as a substitute motion that the matter be referred to the incoming Council-in-Chief with power to adjust it in any way they see best, with the proviso that the per capita tax shall not be changed this year, and that some definite proposition be offered at the next Encampment.